Rosa Parks

 Rosa Louise McCauley Parks (February 4, 1913 – October 24, 2005) was an American activist in the civil rights movement, best known for her pivotal role in the Montgomery bus boycott.
 The United States Congress has honored her as "the first lady of civil rights" and "the mother of the freedom movement".

 Parks became an NAACP activist in 1943, participating in several high-profile civil rights campaigns.
-On December 1, 1955 in Montgomery, Alabama, Parks rejected bus driver James F. Blake's order to vacate a row of 4 seats in the "colored" section in favor of a white female passenger who had complained to the driver, once the "white" section was filled.
+On December 1, 1955 in Montgomery, Alabama, Parks rejected bus driver James F. Blake's order to vacate a row of four seats in the "colored" section in favor of a white female passenger who had complained to the driver, once the "white" section was filled.
 Parks was not the first person to resist bus segregation, but the National Association for the Advancement of Colored People (NAACP) believed that she was the best candidate for seeing through a court challenge after her arrest for civil disobedience in violating Alabama segregation laws, and she helped inspire the black community to boycott the Montgomery buses for over a year.
 The case became bogged down in the state courts, but the federal Montgomery bus lawsuit Browder v.
 Gayle resulted in a November 1956 decision that bus segregation is unconstitutional under the Equal Protection Clause of the 14th Amendment to the U.S. Constitution.

 Parks's act of defiance and the Montgomery bus boycott became important symbols of the movement.
 She became an international icon of resistance to racial segregation, and organized and collaborated with civil rights leaders, including Edgar Nixon and Martin Luther King Jr. At the time, Parks was employed as a seamstress at a local department store and was secretary of the Montgomery chapter of the NAACP.
 She had recently attended the Highlander Folk School, a Tennessee center for training activists for workers' rights and racial equality.
 Although widely honored in later years, she also suffered for her act; she was fired from her job and received death threats for years afterwards.
 Shortly after the boycott, she moved to Detroit, where she briefly found similar work.
 From 1965 to 1988, she served as secretary and receptionist to John Conyers, an African-American US Representative.
 She was also active in the black power movement and the support of political prisoners in the US.